 The Historical Society of Western Virginia will showcase Thomas’ works May 21 through Aug.
 26 in the historic N&W passenger station on Shenandoah Avenue, which now houses both of the society’s museums, the O. Winston Link Museum and the History Museum of Western Virginia.
 The gallery talks are open to members, free, and to the public for $5.
 No reservations needed.
 Parking should be available in the Passenger Station lot and along the streets.

-The O. Winston Link Museum and History Museum of Western Virginia has been fortunate to have support for this exhibit from Lamar Advertising and Howell’s Freight.
+The O. Winston Link Museum and History Museum of Western Virginia has been fortunate to have support for this exhibit from Lamar Advertising, Howell’s Freight and Virginia Western Community College.